Candice-Leigh-King/moving-moran/_posts/2020-10-13-ultimate-maui-guide.md

             is delicious!</p><p>Maui Wine - Have you ever had pineapple wine?&nbsp; Try the pineapple flight here along with so many other delicious selections in a beautiful setting.&nbsp;</p>
+    -
+        _section-type: blog-fixed
+        blog-fixed_image: /uploads/maui/maui19.jpg
+    -
+        _section-type: blog-text
+        text-html: >-
+            <p><strong>Adventurous 10 days in Maui Itinerary</strong></p><p>If
+            you&rsquo;re adventurous and really want to see the WHOLE island, then this itinerary is for you.&nbsp;</p><p><strong>Day
+            One:</strong> Fly into Maui OGG and rent a 4x4 vehicle (even better if you can rent from a local) and check out Paia Town and Beaches.
+            Stay in Paia.&nbsp;</p><p><strong>Day Two:</strong> Road to Hana.
+            &nbsp;See spots 1-9 on the Hana List above. &nbsp;Stay in Hana!</p><p><strong>Day Three: </strong>Hana to Kula.
+See spots 10-13 on the Hana List above.
+Start early so you can make it to the Maui Winery and Kula Bistro for dinner. &nbsp;Stay in a hotel or air bnb in central Maui.&nbsp;</p><p><strong>Day Four:</strong>
+            Haleakala for sunrise.
+Then drive to Iao Valley and stay in the Wailuku area.&nbsp;</p><p><strong>Day Five: </strong>Start the day
+            at Waihee Ridge Trail, then drive the coast to Olivine Pools and finally the Blow Hole.
+Spend the night in Napili Area.&nbsp;</p><p><strong>Day Six:</strong> Sunrise at Napili Bay
+            and lunch at A&rsquo;a Roots. &nbsp;Drive to Honolua Bay for snorkeling.
+End the day at Ka'anapali Beach for sunset.
+Stay anywhere from Ka'anapali to Lahaina.</p><p><strong>Day
+            Seven:</strong> Morning surf at Launiupoko, then check out the town of Lahaina. &nbsp;There are lots of cool shops and great places to eat.
+Stay in Lahaina.</p><p><strong>Day Eight:</strong> Head to Kihei for breakfast at Kihei Cafe. &nbsp;Then check out Kamaole Beach I, II, or III. &nbsp; Make your way to Makena Beach for sunset.
+End the day at South Shore Tiki Lounge and stay in Kihei.&nbsp;</p><p><strong>Day Nine: </strong>Drive to La Perouse
+            Bay for hiking and snorkeling. &nbsp;Stop at Makena Cove, or any other beach you see on the way back.
+Go to the 5 Palms for dinner and stay anywhere from Wailea to Kihei.&nbsp;</p><p><strong>Day Ten:
+            </strong>Half day snorkeling trip to Molokini out of Maalaea Harbor.
+            Pack up and leave&hellip;.
+A hui huo, until we meet again!
+So sad to see you leave but wow, you've seen so much!</p>
 ---